FrendsPlatform/FrendsTemplates/Templates/Files/Local Files/Local folder content summary with ChatGPT to Microsoft SQL table/long-description.md

-This template will read a local folder's content(s) and ask ChatGPT to summarize the file(s).
-The summary is then inserted to a Microsoft SQL database table.
+This template will read the contents of a local folder and uses ChatGPT to summarize each file.
+The summaries are then inserted to a Microsoft SQL database table.
-Using this template, you can summarize your folder's content and store the summary into your Microsoft SQL database table.
+Using this template, you can automatically generate and store summaries of your folder's contents in your Microsoft SQL database table.

 ![Template](assets/Local_folder_content_summary_with_ChatGPT_to_Microsoft_SQL_table.svg)